Health and safety inspectors make sure that places of work are safe for workers and members of the public.

 - the demand for the job.

-With up to 5 years' experience this can rise to £50,000 a year and senior specialists can earn up to around £80,000 a year.
+With up to 5 years' experience this can rise to £50,000 a year and senior specialists can earn up to around £90,000 a year depending on specialism, location and level of responsibility.

 The civil service offers a good pension scheme and additional benefits.